giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 This document proposes an extension to the base Application-Layer Traffic Optimization (ALTO) protocol to support bottleneck structures as an efficient representation of the state of a network.
 Bottleneck structures have been recently introduced in [G2-SIGCOMM] and [G2-SIGMETRICS] as computational graphs that embed information about the topology, routing and flow information of a network.
-These computational graphs allow network operators and application service providers to efficiently compute network derivatives that can be used to make optimized traffic engineering decisions.
-For instance, using the bottleneck structure of a network, an application can infer the current available bandwidth on a specific network path traversing multiple network domains, or it can also compute the effect of routing traffic through a certain path.
+These computational graphs allow network operators and application service providers to efficiently compute network derivatives that can be used to make optimized traffic optimizationg decisions.
+For instance, using the bottleneck structure of a network, a real-time communication (RTC) application can efficiently infer the multi-hop end-to-end available bandwidth, and use that information to tune the encoder's transmission rate and optimize the user's Quality of Experience (QoE).
 Bottleneck structures can be used by the application to address a wide variety of communication optimization problems, including routing, flow control, flow scheduling, bandwidth prediction, and network slicing, among others.
-This extension introduces a new abstraction called Bottleneck Structure Graph (BSG) and new extensions to the existing ALTO services (Network Map, Cost Map, Entity Property Map and Endpoint Cost Map) exposing the properties of the bottleneck structure to help optimize application performance.
+This extension introduces a new abstraction called Bottleneck Structure Graph (BSG) and the necessary requirements to integrate it into the existing ALTO services (Network Map, Cost Map, Entity Property Map and Endpoint Cost Map) exposing the properties of the bottleneck structure to help optimize application performance.

 # Conventions and Definitions